Aashikr/Kitura-BluePic/README.md

 1. The CouchDB server's IP address and port
 2. The name of the CouchDB database you want to use
+3. The Redis server's IP address and port

 As in the following example: